buriburisuri/speech-to-text-wavenet/README.md

 We think that we should replace CTC beam decoder with a practical language model
 and the polyglot speech recognition model will be a good candidate to future works.

-## pre-trained models

-You can transform a speech wave file to English text with the pre-trained model on the VCTK corpus.
-Extract [the following zip file](https://drive.google.com/file/d/0B3ILZKxzcrUydklJTXgyRzRwUzQ/view?usp=sharing) to the 'asset/train/' directory.

 ## Other resources